OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 ## Some web APIs not available with Power Automate flows

-Some web APIs, such as TextEncoder and Crypto, may not be available when running Office Scripts in Power Automate flows.
+Some web APIs, such as `TextEncoder` and `Crypto`, may not be available when running Office Scripts in Power Automate flows.
 See [MDN Web APIs](https://developer.mozilla.org/docs/Web/API) for a full list of web APIs.

-Power Automate returns the error `*API* is not defined` , where `*API*` specifies a library such as TextEncoder, when running a script that uses an unsupported API.
+Power Automate returns the error `*API* is not defined`, where `*API*` specifies a library such as `TextEncoder`, when running a script that uses an unsupported API.

 ## See also